-As she sat up, a hand touched her arm.
+As soon as she sat up, a hand touched her arm.
 "Sweetheart, you were in a deep sleep.
 Don't you remember?
 We're on our honeymoon.
 Can't you hear the waves?"

 She turned, seeing a man she didn't know sitting beside her on the bed wearing nothing but dark blue boxer briefs.
 He was very handsome—dark brown slightly curly hair and the bluest eyes she'd ever seen.
 But she didn't know him.